-Financial knowledge Financial reasoning: reporting Financial decision-making 4.1 Information used in making financial decision ons Financial - directly or indirectly from financial reports Non-financial - benchmarks, staff turnover, market size and share, current interest rates (simple treatment only) Qualitative information - social, legal, regulatory, ethical, environmental, short-term versus long-term strategies (basic treatment only).
-4.2 Ratio analysis Purpose of ratios for Select and calculate ratios to interpret the income statement and balance sheet of sole traders (including comparative Income Statements and Balance Sheets for at least three years) to assess: o profitability o liquidity o financial stability o efficiency Simple - solve problems with all data and information provided.
+Financial knowledge Financial reasoning: reporting Financial decision-making 4.1 Information used in making financial decision ons Financial - directly or indirectly from financial reports Non-financial - benchmarks, staff turnover, market size and share, current interest rates (simple treatment only) Qualitative information - social, legal, regulatory, ethical, environmental, short- term versus long-term strategies (basic treatment only).
+4.2 Ratio analysis Purpose of ratios for profitability liquidity financial stability efficiency Overview of the limitations of the Income Statement and Balance Sheet, e.g. historic cost accounting lack of comparability between businesses/entities lack of disclosure.
+Select and calculate ratios to interpret the income statement and balance sheet of sole traders (including comparative Income Statements and Balance Sheets for at least three years) to assess: profitability liquidity financial stability efficiency Simple - solve problems with all data and information provided.
 Data and information is straightforward Complex - solve problems where relevant data needs to be selected and classified.

-Note: Formulae sheet provided for relevant ratios (Refer to Appendix 10)

-- Compare calculations with data from at least three (3) previous years and industry averages - Interpret what these ratios, presented in numerical, tabular, graphical and chart format suggest about business performance - Make recommendations to business owners and managers about improving business performance.
+Note : Formulae sheet provided for relevant ratios (Refer to Appendix 10) Compare calculations with data from at least three (3) previous years and industry averages Interpret what these ratios, presented in numerical, tabular, graphical and chart format suggest about business performance Make recommendations to business owners and managers about improving business performance.

-Financial Knowledge Financial reasoning: reporting Financial decision-making 4.3 Cash flow statements Purpose of preparing a cash flow statement Definition and examples of cash flows from operating, investing and financing activities.
-Prepare cash flow statements for a sole trader form of organisation (without credit sales, credit purchases and credit sales of non-current assets) o simple - solve problems with all data and information provided.
-Data and information is straightforward o complex - solve problems that include data and information not previously encountered Notes to the statement of cash flows (e.g. reconciliation of operating cash flows to operating profit) are not required.
+inancial Knowledge Financial reasoning: reporting Financial decision-making l.3 Cash flow statements Purpose of preparing a cash flow statement Definition and examples of cash flows from operating, investing and financing activities.
+Prepare cash flow statements for a sole trader form of organisation (without credit sales, credit purchases and credit sales of non-current assets) simple - solve problems with all data and information provided.
+Data and information is straightforward complex - solve problems that include data and information not previously encountered Notes to the statement of cash flows (e.g. reconciliation of operating cash flows to operating profit) are not required.
 Note: Templates are provided (Refer to Appendix 8).
-Draw conclusions about a simple cash flow statement (accompanied by the Income Statement and Balance Sheet) in terms of: o operating activities - where cash is obtained and where it is used o investing activities - where major investments in assets have been made or realised o financing activities - how investments have been financed.
-Highlight areas of concern or strengths in the cash position and make recommendations for action.
-4.4 Cash budgets The purpose of a cash budget and its role in cash control Advantages Main sources of finance further equity bank overdrafts loans mortgages Main considerations when borrowing finance: Prepare a cash budget: simple - solve problems with all data and information provided.
+Draw conclusions about a simple cash flow statement (accompanied by the Income Statement and Balance Sheet) in terms of: operating activities - where cash is obtained and where it is used investing activities - where major investments in assets have been made or realised financing activities - how investments have been financed.
+Highlight areas of concern or strengths in the cash position and make recommendations for action. .4 Cash budgets a Dropara a cash hudgati - Draw conclusions from The purpose of a cash budget and its role in cash control Advantages Main sources of finance further equity bank overdrafts loans mortgages Main considerations when borrowing finance: Prepare a cash budget: simple - solve problems with all data and information provided.
 Data and information is straightforward complex - solve problems requiring significant manipulation of data such as collections from accounts receivable and items which require an understanding of the interrelationship of data, e.g. depreciation, discount expense and bad and doubtful debts Note: Templates are provided (Refer to Appendices 9.A and 9.B).
 Draw conclusions from a cash budget in terms of its components and the expected (future) cash position of the business Make recommendations to business owners and managers about improving the cash position of the business.

-I 1.11.
+I . - h :!!:+ . +

-0 ability to pay
+C C ability to pay

 instalments

 (adequate

 profits and

 cash flow

 from

 operations)

-0 current level
+c current level

 of

 debt/gearing

-0 cost of
+c cost of

 borrowing

 (interest

 rate)

 compared to

 the

 return/profit

 generated

 by the assets

 purchased

-0 favourable
+c favourable

-U business
+business

 conditions in

 the future.

-I